juanjo3ns/gridworldRL/README.md

 ##  3. 3D Modeling
 Unlike in our [Star Wars](https://juanjo3ns.github.io/starwars-RL/) demo, here we are representing the actual problem.
 An agent that has to avoid some cells in order to get the terminal state with the highest accumulated reward.
-Apart from that, we've also represented a couple more things:
+Besides that, we've also represented a couple more things:
 * State-values: The spheres below the grid represent the expected return of the agent in each state, the return meaning the cumulative rewards until final state.
 * Number steps: The grid below the spheres represent the number of times the agent has passed through each cell during evaluation.
 It's encoded as yellow -> less number of times and red -> more number of times.